StassijnsSam/Formations/README.md

 ![](https://github.com/StassijnsSam/Formations/blob/main/GIFs/Scale.gif)

-Part 2 is now complete.
+This concludes the second part.
 We turned our spline into an actual formation.
 This formation will work with both closed and not closed splines and will scale up when the drawn spline is too small.

 ## Where to put the formation leader?
 Every formation has a leader that is the pivot of the formation.
-The choice of leader is very important later on.
+The choice of leader is very important for the movement of the formation, especially for rotations.
-We could choose between a random unit, an actually important unit or using a virtual leader.
+The options we can choose from are a random unit, a unit that is actually important or a virtual leader.

-I chose to go with a virtual leader.
+I opted for a virtual leader.
 This means the leader is not actually a unit but the center of the formation.
-Later on this can also be used to make it look like the important unit is the leader by making their locations coincide.
+Later on this can also be used to make it look like the important unit is the leader by giving them the same location.

 ![](https://github.com/StassijnsSam/Formations/blob/main/GIFs/Leader.gif)